tarantool/crud/README.md

 Current limitations for using custom sharding key:

-- It's not possible to update sharding keys automatically when schema is updated on storages, see [#212](https://github.com/tarantool/crud/issues/212).
-However it is possible to do it manually with `require('crud.common.sharding_key').update_cache()` (this function updates both caches: sharding key cache and sharding function cache, but returned value is sharding key from cache).
 - No support of JSON path for sharding key, see [#219](https://github.com/tarantool/crud/issues/219).
 - `primary_index_fieldno_map` is not cached, see
   [#243](https://github.com/tarantool/crud/issues/243).

-Current limitations for using custom sharding functions:

-- It's not possible to update sharding functions automatically when schema is updated on storages, see [#212](https://github.com/tarantool/crud/issues/212).
-However it is possible to do it manually with `require('crud.common.sharding_func').update_cache()` (this function updates both caches: sharding key cache and sharding function cache, but returned value is sharding function from cache).

 ### Insert